-This restart will now be faster because the cluster finds the index in shared memory and does not have to reconstruct it.
+This restart is faster than before because the cluster finds the index in shared memory and does not have to reconstruct it.
 The alternative, reconstructing the primary index from the drives, is a much longer process, and requires the Aerospike cluster node to scan all the storage devices.

 You cannot use ASMT while the Aerospike Database process is running.